goehringlab/2023-Bland-bioRxiv/README.md

     docker run -it --rm -p 8888:8888 -v /path/to/data:/RawData tsmbland/par2-paper

-specifying the path to the raw data folder
+replacing /path/to/data with the path to the raw data folder on your system

 &#8291;3.
 Open Jupyter